mcginty/snow/README.md

 ## Status

 Work in progress.
 Unreviewed.
 Unaudited.
 All APIs are unstable.
-Don't use for security critical purposes.
+Don't use for security critical purposes. *Side effects may include nausea, heart palpatations, yolocryptosis, and permanent sexual dysfunction.*